cpg-portswigger/grad-boot-camp-crab/README.md

 ## Day 1

+- **Introduction & Set up**
+  Meet your fellow boot campers and set up your new MacBooks.
+Ensure all necessary software and tools are installed and configured.

 - **Create a vulnerable web app**
   Develop a web application intentionally designed with security flaws for testing purposes.